Ashu2020B/AI-Repo/README.md

 # AI-Repo
-#editing the file
+##editing the file
-This is a repository for AI project
+This is a repository for AI project.